If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Dry conditions and light deter wax moths from nesting in the boxes and laying eggs in them.
 If your area has winters where temperatures drop significantly, you can store the beehive boxes in a dry place where they will freeze over.
 Freezing kills wax moth adults, larvae and eggs.
 A combination of all these beekeeping practices and wax moth control methods is sure to keep your apiary free of these pests.

 Regular inspection of beehives is important in beekeeping.
 Beekeepers carrying out a beehive inspection should be on the lookout for larvae of wax moths.
 The eggs are very difficult to spot in a beehive with bees flying around.
 Removal off larvae manually is one way to help your honeybees fight wax moths.
 You could also remove infested frames and clean them.
 Beehive boxes where you see wax moth larvae should also be removed from the hive.
 They should only be replaced once cleaned and free of moth larvae, eggs or pupa cocoons.
 Treating the boxes with some of the available chemical wax moth treatments is the surest way to make certain that the boxes will not lead to a re-infestation of your beehive.

-Wax moth larvae is the destructive stage in the moth’s lifecycle.
+Wax moth larvae is the destructive stage in the moth’s life-cycle.
 It shows clear preference for comb that has been used or is in use for brooding.
 Additionally, the larvae can feed on comb alone, so it is known to also cause havoc in honey super boxes.
 Larvae of wax moths can move from one beehive to another within an apiary.
 The infestation then spreads through your entire apiary and causes beekeepers massive losses!
-Use these wax moth traps and insecticidal control methods to enjoy wax moth-free beekeeping.
+Use the wax moth traps and insecticidal control methods discussed in this article to enjoy wax moth-free beekeeping.

-Have you ever used any of the was moth traps mentioned in this article?
+Have you ever used any of the wax moth traps mentioned in this article?
 Let us know how effective they were for you in the comments below.